ruhajaved/ENSF409/README.md

 If successful, a text file will be generated with the ordered material.
 If unsuccessful, the user will be prompted with the appropriate manufacturers to contact through the terminal.

+# Possible Improvements

+1. Check integer input for large input numbers - the code currently throws a NumberFormatException with no feedback.
+2. Give the user more guidance on acceptable inputs for a better user experience.

 # Notes

 1. This program includes the following classes as well as a Unit test class for each (except for SupplyChainManagement):